rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 _Exercise_: Before reading on, see if you can figure out what specification is appropriate.

-<span style="color:red">BCP: Again, unlikely the reader is going to be able to figure this out without help.
-We need some hints. </span>
+{{ todo("BCP: Again, unlikely the reader is going to be able to figure this out without help.
+We need some hints. ") }}

 Now, here is the annotated version of the `remove` operation: